Ask Better Tattooing – Why Does My Tattoo Peel?

 One More Thing About Scabs and What Causes Them.

 Some pigments, particularly white inks (TiO2) will cause eruption and irritations to the skin.
-If lots of white pigment or white blended pigments are used in a tattoo, either at the end of the session or throughout, the chances of larger scabs forming increase.
+The chances of larger scabs forming increase if white pigment or white blended pigments are used in a tattoo.

 When do Tattoos Start Peeling?